pyglet/pyglet/doc/programming_guide/graphics.rst

 a lot of the OpenGL boilerplate code that would otherwise be necessary to write yourself.

-pyglet's rendering abstractions cosist of three major components:
+pyglet's rendering abstractions consist of three major components:
 "VertexDomains", "VertexLists", and ":py:class:`~pyglet.graphics.shader.ShaderProgram`".
 These will be explained in more detail in the following sections, but a rough overview is as follows: